Arnav-MaIhotra/complex_mathematics/README.md

 Linear Regression:

-The LinearRegression class has four parameters, the learning rate with a default 0.01, the max iterations (Only used when using an iterative optimization algorithm) with a default 10000, the tolerance, also for iterative algorithms, and optimization method with a default of stochastic gradient descent
+The LinearRegression class has four parameters, the learning rate with a default 0.01, the max iterations with a default 10000, the tolerance, and optimization method with a default of batch gradient descent

-Stochastic Gradient Descent(SGD):
+Batch Gradient Descent:

 ```
 import numpy as np
 import random
 from complex_mathematics.ml import LinearRegression

 X = np.array([[i] for i in range(-50, 51)])
 y = np.array([2*i + 1 + random.uniform(-1, 1) for i in range(-50, 51)])

-model = LinearRegression() #LinearRegression(learning_rate = 0.01, max_iters = 10000, tolerance = 1e-10, optimization_method = "SGD")
+model = LinearRegression(learning_rate = 0.00001)

-model.fit(X, y) #model.fit(X, Y)
+model.fit(X, y)

-print(model.predict(10))
+print(model.predict(np.array([10])))
 ```

 Normal Equations: